Shreya1523/SonarQube-Project/README.md

 - Real-time integration of all tools in a single pipeline
 - Clean, maintainable, and production-ready setup
 # 🛠️ Prerequisites
-Before you start, ensure the following are installed and configured:

-- Java (JDK 8 or higher)
+- Java (JDK 17)
 - Maven
-- Docker & Docker Compose
+- Docker
 - Jenkins (with required plugins)
 - SonarQube (running locally or remotely)
 - Git
+# Steps : Launch Ubuntu VM with instance type as t2.large, AMI: 24.04, Storage: 25 GB, No. of instances: 1